Starbots-creative/stoke-on-trent-college/README.md

 I have created a file structure for this project with blank files ready for your components.
 You will find your component file inside the `components` directory.

 You can start coding right away and committing changes to your branch.
 Be sure to make your commits at what feels like a 'good place'.
 For example don't make a commit half way through defining a function.
 Finish what you are doing then make a commit.
-Even if what you have done doesn't work fully yet, its okay to commit.
+Even if what you have done doesn't work has some bugs, its okay to commit.
 A completed attempt will help get better feedback or support than a half written ...

 You are welcome to ask for support within your git issue.
 You can tag myself or your fellow students using @ followed by their username.
 Please feel free to ask for help if you get stuck or are unsure.